ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/template/README.md

 # Calibration case template

 This is the OpenFOAM-14 AdditiveFOAM case copied for every trial value in the heat-source calibration campaign.
-It uses a `tabulated` heat source with SS316L and a circular Gaussian planar profile.
+It uses a `projectedHeatSource` with a `tabulated` circular Gaussian profile, an `exponential` projection, and SS316L.
 The measured D4Sigma diameter is 109.69 microns.
-AdditiveFOAM calculates this value directly from the finite table.

 The calibration command expects this full case structure: